Key pension changes in 2025

 The government has not yet confirmed when the dashboards will launch to the public, but it’s expected to be in 2026 or 2027.

-4. More detail about how IHT on pensions will work
+5. More detail about how IHT on pensions will work

-We should hear more detail next year about how applying inheritance tax to pension pots will work in practice.
+We should hear more detail this year about how applying inheritance tax to pension pots will work in practice.
 The Autumn Budget announced that from 6 April 2027, “most unused pension funds and death benefits will be included within the value of a person’s estate for inheritance tax purposes”.

 The wider overhaul of IHT has caused fury among farmers, but pension experts are also concerned about the complexity and fairness of the rules.

 Selby comments: “The proposal to bring unspent pensions into inheritance tax from 2027 risks turning into a nightmare unless the government urgently rethinks its plans.
-The reforms as set out will lead to substantial delays in paying beneficiaries, complexity and avoidable costs which will ultimately be borne by savers.”
+The reforms as set out will lead to substantial delays in paying beneficiaries, complexity and avoidable costs, which will ultimately be borne by savers.”

 In the meantime, pension savers may change their behaviour to avoid leaving their loved ones with a big IHT liability.
 For example, we may see more retirees buying an annuity, or gifting more of their money during their lifetime.